pupil-labs/pupil-helpers/matlab/README.md

 Make sure that the above packages are included in your Matlab path, as well as `recv_message.m` and `send_notification.m`.

+The code has been tested with `Matlab R2017a` on Ubuntu 17.10.

 ## How to use

 1. Clone/copy the matlab folder to your computer